-You can start with self-help if you are motivated to work alone or meet with a licensed mental health professional who specialises in OCD.
+You can start with self-help if you are motivated to work alone or meet with a licensed mental health professional specialising in OCD.

-I usually recommend a stepped care approach, where you start with self-help.
-If this is not effective, you can progress to working individually with a therapist.
+I usually recommend a stepped-care approach, where you start with self-help.
+If this is ineffective, you can progress to working individually with a therapist.

 Whether you start with self-help or meet a therapist in person, you will use the following therapy models.

-The most difficult aspect at the start of treatment for any form of OCD is the struggle with doubt and uncertainty.
-This is so difficult as it is the cornerstone of all forms of OCD; it is oxygen to the flame.
+The most challenging aspect at the start of treatment for any OCD is the struggle with doubt and uncertainty.
+This is difficult as it is the cornerstone of all forms of OCD; it is oxygen to the flame.

-As a psychologist with 20 years of experience, I know that if you could readily accept the thoughts mean nothing and let them go, you would recover right away.
+As a psychologist with 20 years of experience, I know that if you could readily accept that thoughts mean nothing and let them go, you would recover immediately.